SanderSMFISH/Bioimage_analysis_practical/README.md

 You should find a file named practical.yml.

 ### Mac
 Navigate to the downloaded folder from github.
-Right-click on the folder and select "it open in new terminal window" You should see a command line interface that looks something like:
+Right-click on the folder and select "open in new terminal window" You should see a command line interface that looks something like:

 (base) User@user: ~/whereever/you/donwloaded/the/folder/from/github$ _